svrc/pks-azure-dns-nodes/README.md

-# PKS Azure DNS Resolution
+# Tanzu Kubernetes Grid Integrated (TKGI) / PKS  Azure DNS Resolution

 ## What does this do?

-This will ensure that PKS clusters on Azure have nodes that can be resolved by BOSH DNS.
+This will ensure that TKGI/PKS clusters on Azure have nodes that can be resolved by BOSH DNS.
 This is useful if you bring your own DNS server (not Azure DNS).

 Requires Ops Manager 2.5.30+, 2.6.16+, 2.7.7+, 2.8.0+ (specifically it needs BOSH DNS 1.15+)